Recommended reading

 This excerpt is available online at: https://static1.squarespace.com/static/574dd51d62cd942085f12091/t/5e9f4d7be19c2f4f61dabe4e/1587498365289/Rebecca+Solnit.pdf

-Option #3: Doppleganger (Naomi Klein)
+Option #3: Doppleganger: A trip into the mirror world (Naomi Klein)